gilnam74/vex-sneppet/Pipeline-tutorials.md

 This section contains pipeline related tutorials.

 ## Installation
-Currently, Houdini Pipeline Toolkit designed to be run on Windows OS.
+Currently `Eve` designed to be run on Windows OS.
 Here is the list of things you need to have before pipeline will works.

 Before running Houdini Pipeline Toolkit you need to install:
 - Houdini